appcoreopc/fluent_app_log/README.md

 sudo docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch:7.4.2

 To search all index

 curl -X GET http://localhost:9200/_search?pretty=true&q=*:*

+To have some fun
+kubectl create -f app.yml
+kubectl create -f serviceweb.yml

+## when you create deployments, you are confined to the clusters, unless you say you want access to external resources.

+kubectl port-forward webapp-ccc474bc6-mmrcv 9005:9005

+kubectl logs webapp<pod name>